 It also gave the Titans a grit that has been on full display in the CIF-Southern Section Division 4AA playoffs, and it propelled the squad to a 62-58 victory over visiting Barstow in a second-round game last Friday.
 Continue reading “Titans Reach Quarterfinals for First Time Since 1978”

-The San Marino High School varsity boys’ soccer team suffered its third setback in Rio Hondo League play, falling to visiting Temple City, 3-0, on Monday.
-Continue reading “Titans Fall to Temple City”
+The San Marino High School varsity boys’ basketball team suffered its second Rio Hondo League loss of the season last Friday, falling to host La Cañada, 62-41.

 The San Marino High School varsity girls’ basketball team stood toe-to-toe with host La Cañada, which competes in Division 1A, in the first quarter of a Rio Hondo League showdown, but the Spartan’s offense and defense came to life in the second, pulling away from the Titans en route to a 63-30 victory last Friday.
 Continue reading “San Marino Falls to Rivals La Cañada, South Pas”

 The San Marino High School varsity girls’ soccer team blanked visiting Temple City, 2-0, in the teams’ Rio Hondo League opener last week.

 Corinne Wagner put the Titans on the board in the first half with a free kick from 25 yards out.
 Forward Puja Balaji extended San Marino’s lead by putting away a free kick from Wagner in the second half.

 The Titans outshot the Rams, 10-6, and goalkeeper Emily Boutin recorded four saves to record San Marino’s sixth shutout of the season.

 San Marino (7-4 overall record, 1-0 in league) will host La Cañada in a league match this Friday, Jan.
 20, at 3:30 p.m.